HarshilShrivastava/Chess_helper/README.md

 # Chess_helper
-A helper AI written in C++ give the best move according to situation  in Chess game
+A helper code in C++ give the best move according to situation  in Chess game